GoogleCloudPlatform/spinnaker-for-gcp/ci/JENKINS.md

 ## Jenkins on GCP

 If your Jenkins server is running on GCP, follow [best practices](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#best_practices) for managing its service account.
 Your Jenkins server must have full access to all Google Cloud APIs to successfully install Spinnaker for GCP.
+See the [Compute Engine documentation](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#changeserviceaccountandscopes) for guidance on how to modify an instance's Google Cloud API access scopes.

 You can't use Jenkins to install Spinnaker for GCP with a shared VPC.
 For Shared VPC support, conduct the [setup in Cloud Shell](https://cloud.google.com/docs/ci-cd/spinnaker/spinnaker-for-gcp).